JardaniWorld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script executes to navigate back to the home directory
+This script executes to navigate to user home directory